shams72/SerpentBot/README.md

 ## Game Controls

-The snake operates autonomously, but you can also use keyboard Arrow controls to influence its movement during autonomous play
+The snake operates autonomously, but you can also use keyboard Arrow controls to influence its movement during autonomous play.